jshthornton/joid/README.md

 *A utility for dealing with ids in templates.*

-The primary aim of lid is to prodive a way for developers to easily, and programmatically generate unique ids, but also retrieve that unique id again to reference it again (whether for a label[for] or as a selector).
+The primary aim of lid is to provide a way for developers to easily, and programmatically generate unique ids, but also retrieve that unique id again to reference it again (whether for a label[for] or as a selector).

 lid.js supports **AMD** (no global set) and global usages.